 - Any use of alcohol which endangers the welfare of self and/or others or which results in offensive behavior or disorderly conduct is unacceptable to the community and will be subject to disciplinary action.

 - Due to the goals and purposes of the academic community, drunken behavior/intoxication, which is disrespectful, disruptive and potentially harmful, is not acceptable on campus or at College-sponsored events.
 Drunken behavior/intoxication is defined as observed loss of mental or physical coordination as a result of the consumption of alcoholic beverages.
 Persons who have consumed alcohol off-campus are expected to return to their rooms in an orderly manner.

 - Students are responsible for their own behavior at all times and under all circumstances.

 - Any student who invites a guest who is not enrolled in Simpson College onto campus assumes the responsibility of ensuring that the guest will act in an appropriate manner as well as abide by all College policies.
 Should the guest of a Simpson student violate the alcohol policy, the host student will be held socially and financially responsible for any offenses committed by that guest.

 - Violators of the alcohol policy will be subject to specified disciplinary consequences.

 - Exceptions to these regulations may be granted through special requests made to the Vice President for Student Development and/or the President.

 IV.
 Beverages and Container Requirements

 - Kegs of beer, party balls or common source containers of alcohol one gallon or larger are not allowed anywhere on the campus.
-This restriction includes individual residence hall/fraternity rooms.
+This restriction includes individual apartments and fraternity rooms.

 - Drinking and/or possessing alcoholic beverages (open containers) in a public place/area, designated alcohol free area or campus common area or other non-approved location is prohibited and subject to disciplinary action.